 Antibody (or serology) testing is different from the other tests we’ve looked at so far.
 You can’t use it to diagnose COVID-19 because it doesn’t test for the virus itself.
 Instead, antibody tests look at your body’s response to the virus.

 When you’re exposed to the virus, your immune system reacts by creating antibodies.
 As we mentioned, antibodies are specific to each individual organism.
-They help the immune system to fight off infection and will do so more efficiently the next time you come into contact with that particular bug.
+They help the immune system to fight off infection and will do so more efficiently the next time you come into contact with that particular germ.
 In the case of COVID-19, your body forms antibodies against the virus’s crown-like spike proteins.

 How does antibody testing work?